Surpris/elaws-api-python/README.md

 # elaws-api-python
-wrapper API for eLaws APIs of e-Gov
+Python wrapper for eLaws APIs of e-Gov